-The hands on ‘Introduction to Pig Keeping’ courses as featured in the Telegraph are designed for people who would like to rear weaners for meat or for those wishing to gain more knowledge about the breeding rare breed pigs.
-Smallicombe produces quality breeding stock and also Rare Breed pork sold locally at Sidmouth Farmers Markets and direct from the farm.
+The hands on ‘Introduction to Pig Keeping’ courses as featured in the Telegraph are designed for people who would like to rear weaners for meat or for those wishing to gain more knowledge about the breeding of traditional pigs.
+Smallicombe produces quality breeding stock and also Rare Breed pork sold direct from the farm.

 The ‘Introduction to Pig Keeping ‘ course is an ideal start for any serious prospective pig keeper.
 The course will cover selecting your ideal pig from the different traditional breeds and Ian digs a little deeper by introducing you to their temperaments and attributes.
 It is important for you to be master of the pig and not the other way round!

-The introduction to the course is followed by an explanation and hands on examples of housing, rearing, breeding, feeding and pig husbandry.
-It will also cover all the legal requirements involved in keeping and moving pigs to ensure there is clear and full trace-ability.
+The course will cover housing, rearing, breeding, feeding and pig husbandry.
+It will also include all the legal requirements involved in keeping and moving pigs to ensure there is clear and full trace-ability.

 Hands on pig keeping courses are held for small numbers throughout the year where you will join Ian on a morning with the pigs.
 This will be fairly informal and can be arranged for individuals or small groups where you will be able to participate and to ask questions as you go along.
 These can be either at weekends or mid week.